sje30/schol2018/innovations.md

 [Pinfield et al 2017].
 This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
-The success of OA publishing however has meant that goverment-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
+The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
 However, The OA publishing world is due to change dramatically in 2020 with the recent